 During early discussions of program designs, FIDGETECH’s founders were involved with the success of two adults with autism as they were accepted into internships at local Portland-based businesses.
 In both cases, these opportunities were the result of a collaboration between like-minded corporate representatives and advocates for adults with autism.
 That set the hook for FIDGETECH’s founders, and the launch of the organization’s four core programs.

-2016 is the start-up year for FIDGETECH and it is in the process of becoming a 501c3 non-profit organization.
+FIDGETECH was founded in 2016 and a 501c3 non-profit organization.
 FIDGETECH’s home-base is at the Chehalem Valley Innovation Accelerator located at 125 SE Elliott Rd, Newberg, Oregon, 97132.

-FIDGETECH is actively collaborating with local organizations and businesses including the City of Newberg, the Chehalem Valley Chamber of Commerce, George Fox University, Portland Community College, Chemeketa Community College, the Technology Association of Oregon, Innovate Oregon, and businesses such as Cambia Health and New Relic.
+FIDGETECH is actively collaborating with local organizations and businesses including the City of Newberg, the Chehalem Valley Chamber of Commerce, George Fox University, Chemeketa Community College, the Technology Association of Oregon, Innovate Oregon, and businesses such as Cambia Health and New Relic.